GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## GoTrackFXMenu
-Use the GoTrackFXMenu action to activate a TrackFXMenu zone.
+Use the GoTrackFXMenu action to activate a [[TrackFXMenu|FX-Zone-Activation-(FocusedFX,-TrackFXMenu,-SelectedTrackFXMenu,-SelectedTrack)#trackfxmenu]] zone.
+This type of zone has a fixed name.
 This action provides feedback to surfaces that support it and will act as a toggle for activating and exiting the zone.
 ```
 Zone "Buttons"
     Busses                      GoTrackFXMenu